 Format: Round-Robin.
 Every player plays every other player.
 Players are responsible to pace their play to finish all nine of their matches within the tournament period.
 Players may optionally play a pair of games against an opponent (one as each side).
 Ties are scored as such (half of a win).

 Tournament Period: Two Years (Beginning September 15th of odd-numbered

 Participants: Invitations will be extended to the Top 10.
-Ten invitations will be extended initially; additional invitations will be extended to bring the field to ten participants if there are any original invitees who are unable to participate.
+Ten invitations will be extended initially; additional invitations will be extended to bring the field to ten participants if any original invitee is unable to participate.
 All participants will have their names engraved on the traveling World Championship trophy.
 Participants may not simultaneously play in the BPA Single-Elimination Bracket but may also play in the King-of-the-Hill Ladder Bracket.